 Skip to main content

 Most multi-agent AI demos run in notebooks.
-Hive runs on a Beelink SER5 mini PC in my apartment, orchestrating specialized AI agents 24/7 with Docker sandboxing, zero-trust networking, encrypted storage, and a projected monthly cost of $10-29.
+Hive runs 24/7 on a single self-hosted node, orchestrating specialized AI agents with Docker sandboxing, zero-trust networking, encrypted storage, and a cost-governance layer that holds spend under a hard monthly cap.

-This post covers the architectural decisions that turned a weekend experiment into a production system — and why I wrote 19 formal Architecture Decision Records to keep it that way.
+This post covers the architectural decisions behind running it as a production system, and why I wrote 25 formal Architecture Decision Records to keep it that way.

 The Hardware

-The SER5 has one notable limitation: no "Restore on AC Power Loss" option in its locked-down OEM BIOS.
-If the power goes out, someone has to physically press the button.
+One hardware constraint worth noting: the OEM BIOS has no "Restore on AC Power Loss" option.
 A UPS with NUT monitoring handles graceful shutdown on battery low, and an RTC wake alarm at 3:00 AM provides a recovery window after brief outages.

 Agent Orchestration: Depth-2 Nesting